-Lakehead University is committed to achieving full accessibility for persons with disabilities.
+Lakehead University is committed to achieving full accessibility for all persons.
 Part of this commitment includes arranging academic accommodations for students with disabilities to ensure they have an equitable opportunity to participate in all of their academic activities.
-If you think you may need accommodations, you are strongly encouraged to contact Student Accessibility Services (SAS) and register as early as possible.
+If you think you may need accommodations, whether your situation is ongoing or temporary, you are strongly encouraged to contact Student Accessibility Services (SAS) and register as early as possible.
 For more information, please visit: http://studentaccessibility.lakeheadu.ca.